NYCPlanning/data-engineering/dcpy/lifecycle/distribute/README.md

 # Distribute

 ## Terms
+- `Dataset`: Abstractly, a single table of data and metadata about it.
-- `Product`: a suite of datasets.
+- `Product`: A suite of datasets.
 E.g. LION, which contains multiple `datasets`, such as "2010 Census Blocks" or "Community Districts (water areas Included)"
-- `Dataset` : roughly analogous to what you'd find on a Socrata page.
-Effectively it's metadata, attachments, and dataset files.
-- `Dataset File`: actual file for a dataset, e.g. a csv, or a shapefile.
+- `Dataset File`: Actual file export for a dataset, e.g. a csv, or a shapefile.
 Note: there may be slight variations between `dataset files` for the same `dataset`. e.g. columns in the shapefile for PLUTO will have slightly different columns than the csv.
 - `Attachment`: README's, data dictionaries, etc.
+- `Dataset Package`: Instance of a `Dataset`, meaning metadata, attachments, and dataset files.
+- `Product Package`: Versioned collection of Dataset Packages.

 ## How to distribute to Socrata
 Socrata datasets consist of, effectively, one table.
 In the past, a single Socrata dataset could contain multiple shapefile layers, but that's no longer the case.
 So for us: